JameeBashir1/News-Outlet-Extracter/README.md

 ## Step 2 Update the UserName and Password in Yaml File
 `userName: jameebashir_ncy6hC'
 `accessKey: LmQ2BVMHePvSQVy5sxYi`
-# Step3 To Run the Tests on BrowserStack using the Pytest SDK
+# Step 3 To Run the Tests on BrowserStack using the Pytest SDK
 `browserstack-sdk python NewsOutletScrapper.py`
 # To Run Locally
 ## Step 1 Clone the Repository